fashka24/crispypp/README.md

-# Library Name
+# Crispy++

-A brief description of your library and its purpose.
-For example: "A multi-purpose C++ library for working with network protocols, file operations, and mathematical computations."
+A multi-purpose C++ library for working with network protocols, file operations, and mathematical computations.

 ## Table of Contents